madelinekinnaird/quantifying-greenwashing/README.md

 <img src="https://www.natureinabox.com.my/wp-content/uploads/2014/10/greenwashing-1024x355.png" width="500">

-### The aim of this project is to analyze the language and behaviours of fortune 500 companies around [greenwashing](https://www.sustainablejungle.com/sustainable-living/what-is-greenwashing/).
+### The aim of this project is to analyze the language and behaviours of Fortune 500 companies around [greenwashing](https://www.sustainablejungle.com/sustainable-living/what-is-greenwashing/).

 ## Selected Companies
-The list of comapnies was comprised of every Fortune 500 company with a verified instagram account as ov November 2020.
+The list of companies was comprised of every Fortune 500 company with a verified instagram account as of November 2020.
 The list of 180 companies can be found [here](https://github.com/madelinekinnaird/quantifying-greenwashing/blob/main/ig_scraper/batch.txt).

 ## Instagram Metrics
 The [Instagram scraper](https://github.com/madelinekinnaird/quantifying-greenwashing/blob/main/ig_scraper/post-scraper-list.py) built for this project was built using the extraordinary [Instaloader](https://instaloader.github.io/) package.
-The 15 attributes below were collected for each companies Instagram feeds.
+The fifteen attributes below were collected for each companies Instagram feeds.

 ```python
 post_info = {